 Bullying of any kind will not be tolerated at Immanuel Lutheran School regardless of time and place which also includes social media.
 Students are encouraged to report bullying behavior to a trusted adult and may do so without fear of retaliation.
 School personnel must report to the principal, in a timely manner, any incidences of bullying of which they witness or are made aware.
 Bullying is defined as a form of aggressive behavior that is intentional, physically or psychologically hurtful, and often repeated.
 Bullying situations include an imbalance of power (physical, intellectual, or social).

-Bullying Behaviors Chart Behaviors that may fit the definition of bullying are classified in this chart.
-Verbal Aggression Physical Aggression Social Alienation Intimidation Sexual Aggression Mild Hurtful Behaviors mocking name calling dirty looks taunting teasing about clothing or possessions poking bumping pinching spitting tripping eml siping oarrassing ing up to look foolish ading rumors threatening to reveal personal information publicly challenging damaging personal property or clothing playing a prank negative notes gestures spreading stories Moderate Hurtful Behaviors teasing about physical appearance stealing physical acts that are demeaning and humiliating, but not physically harmful sett pub excl threat soci nic slurs ing up to take the blame blicly humiliating luding from the group or ening the same ial rejection icious rumor spreading clothing, toys) coercion or threats of the same extortion threatening physical harm set name calling of a sexual nature demeaning remarks unwelcome sexual advances spreading stories Severe Hurtful Behaviors verbal threats of aggression against property or possessions verbal threats of violence or of inflicting bodily harm physical violence against others threatening with a weapon unwelcompinching forced se for sexual favors me touching or exual contact
+Behaviors that may fit the definition of bullying are classified in this chart.
+Verbal Aggression Physical Aggression Social Alien ation Intimidation Sexual Aggression Mild Hurtful Behaviors mocking name calling name calling dirty looks taunting teasing about clothing or possessions mocking poking bumping embarrassing embarrassing setting up to look foolish spreading rumors spreading rumors threatening to reveal personal information publicly challenging damaging personal property or clothing playing a prank negative notes gestures spreading stories Moderate Hurtful Behaviors teasing about physical appearance stealing physical acts that are demeaning and humiliating, but not physically harmful publicly h excluding threatening social rej p to take the blame numiliating g from the group or the same taking possessions (e.g clothing, toys) coercion or threats of the extortion threatening physical had the same name calling of a sexual nature demeaning remarks unwelcome sexual advances spreading stories Severe Hurtful Behaviors verbal threats of aggression against property or possessions verbal threats of violence or of inflicting bodily harm physical violence others threatening with unwel pinching sts for sexual favors come touching or sexual contact